 “Yes it’s gonna be quite different,” Niall says of the album, currently going through mixing.
 “The first album, as I’ve been saying a lot recently, it represented exactly how I felt at the time.
 I wanted to sit down, pick up an acoustic guitar and write ballads.
 It matched how I was feeling emotionally, how I wanted to announce myself onto the music industry as a solo artist.”

-“Having toured for a year, I get to look out at my fans every night of the week, and get a real feel for what makes them sad, what makes them happy, what makes them jump around, what makes them want to rip the rood off the arena.”
+“Having toured for a year, I get to look out at my fans every night of the week, and get a real feel for what makes them sad, what makes them happy, what makes them jump around, what makes them want to rip the roof off the arena.”

 That experience with the fans helped mold a refined feeling within Horan, now ready to inject some tempo and rock into his new effort.
 He’s ready to make things a bit more fun and, “just write good, solid pop songs and dress them up however afterwards.”